(JTA) — Democrats chose Florida to roll out their newest Jewish star, Kamala Harris’ Jewish husband, Douglas Emhoff.

 “We have a president, right now, who has repeatedly used anti-Semitic dog whistles,” Emhoff said.
 “But worst of all, when marchers in Charlottesville came out of the woods, carrying torches and spewing the same anti-Semitic vile that we heard in the 1930s in Germany, before the Holocaust, this president called some of them ‘very fine people.’”

 He was referring to Trump’s remarks in 2017 after a deadly neo-Nazi march in the Virginia town.
 Trump called the marchers “very fine people” but also condemned neo-Nazis and white supremacists in the same remarks.

 Personal disgust with Trump was a recurring theme throughout the call.
-Anthony Blinken, a former top national security official in the Obama-Biden administration and a senior foreign policy adviser to the campaign, said Biden took his children to the Dachau concentration camp when they were old enough to understand the horrors of the Holocaust.
+Antony Blinken, a former top national security official in the Obama-Biden administration and a senior foreign policy adviser to the campaign, said Biden took his children to the Dachau concentration camp when they were old enough to understand the horrors of the Holocaust.

 In contrast, Blinken said, “President Trump signed the guestbook at Yad Vashem like he was signing a yearbook, writing, ‘how amazing it was to be here with all my friends.'”